MultiIoT: Benchmarking Machine Learning for the Internet of Things: Modeling Paradigms in

 where $T(\cdot)$ denotes the task head, and $E_1, E_2, ..., E_m$ denote the encoders.

-\textbf{Multisensory multitask models} leverage data from different modalities and aims to solve more than one task simultaneously.
-It often benefits from potential correlations between tasks.
-For example, in an IoT setting, a model could use audio and visual data to simultaneously predict both the type of event occurring and its intensity.
+\textbf{Multisensory multitask models} leverage data from different modalities to solve more than one task simultaneously~\citep{jaegle2021perceiverio,liang2022highmmt,reed2022generalist}.
+It often benefits from interconnections between tasks.
+For example, in an IoT setting, a model could use vision and sound vision to simultaneously predict both the type of event occurring and its intensity, and further use vision and depth to reason about moving objects.
 For multi-modal data \( x = (x_1, x_2, ... x_m) \) and multiple tasks, the combined representations are processed as:

 where $T_j(\cdot)$ denotes the $j$th task head, and $E_1, E_2, ..., E_m$ denote the encoders.